MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

     }
 ```

-For more information about iterators, see [What are iterators?](../concepts/iterators.md).
+For more information about iterators, see [What are iterators?](../concepts/iterators.md)

 ### How do I get performance data for an entity?

 Most entities let you request performance data, if available.
 But first you need to specify a date range for the performance data you want when you get the selector.
-You can specify a date range using a predefined literal, such as YESTERDAY or LAST_MONTH, or using dates.
+You can specify a date range using a predefined literal, such as YESTERDAY or LAST_MONTH, or using a start and end date.
 For more information, see [withDateRange(string dateRange)](../reference/AdGroupSelector.md#fordaterange~string-daterange~) and [forDateRange(Object dateFrom, Object dateTo)](../reference/AdGroupSelector.md#fordaterange~object-datefrom_-object-dateto~).

 ```javascript
     var campaignName = 'My Campaign';